docQodly/docs/docs/concepts/orda/data-model.md

 ### Dataclass

 A dataclass is the equivalent of a database table.
-It is used as an object model and references all fields as attributes, including relational attributes (attributes built upon relations between dataclasses) as well as computed and alias attributes.
-Relational, computed and alias attributes can be used in queries like any other attribute.
+It is used as an object model and references all fields as attributes, including relational attributes (attributes built upon relations between dataclasses) as well as calculated and alias attributes.
+Relational, calculated and alias attributes can be used in queries like any other attribute.

 All dataclasses in a Qodly project are available as a property of the `ds` datastore.
 The **Expose as REST resource** option must be selected at the model level for each dataclass that you want to be called from the Web.